Beriev Be-12

-The Beriev Be-12 Chayka (Бериева Бе-12 Чайка, NATO reporting name: Mail) is a Soviet turboprop-powered amphibious aircraft designed in the 1950s for anti-submarine and maritime patrol duties.
+The Beriev Be-12 Chayka (Бериев Бе-12 Чайка, NATO reporting name: Mail) is a Soviet turboprop-powered amphibious aircraft designed in the 1950s for anti-submarine and maritime patrol duties.

 Design and development

 The Beriev Be-12 was a successor to the Beriev Be-6 flying boat, whose primary roles were as an anti-submarine and maritime patrol bomber aircraft.
 Though tracing its origins to the Be-6, the Be-12 inherited little more than the gull wing and twin oval tailfin configuration of the older aircraft.
 The Be-12 has turboprop engines, which gave it an improved speed and range over the Be-6.
 The Be-12 also had retractable landing gear, which enabled it to land on normal land runways, as well as water.

 The Be-12 was first flown on October 18, 1960, at Taganrog airfield, and made its first public appearance at the 1961 Soviet Aviation Day festivities at Tushino airfield.
 A total of 150 aircraft were produced, in several variations, with production ending in 1973.